alibaba/graph-learn/docs/gsl_en.md

  .outV("i2i").sample(15).by("random")       # (3) for each neighbor, sample 15 neighbors
 ```

-If data source is edges, you can obtain the edges and operate on their endpoints respectively.
-In general, these edges is often used for unsupervised learning, using the edges as positive samples, and then sampling the source vertices of the edges as negative neighbors as negative samples.
+If the data source is edges, you can operate on their endpoints.
+In general, this kind of sampling is often used for unsupervised learning, which uses the edges as positive samples, and then samples the source vertices of the edges as negative samples.

 <div align=center> <img height=150 src="images/gsl-u-i-neg.png" /></div>